specklesystems/speckle-docs/user/connectors.md

 Having issues with one of our connectors?
 Please follow the steps below to help us assist you:
 - Post a detailed description of the issue on our [Community Forum](https://speckle.community/c/help/8).
 Make sure to provide as much information as possible and to attach any source files that could help us replicate it
-- Share with us any logs relevant to the Connector, you can find them in: `%appdata%/Speckle/Logs` (just copy paste that address in your windows explorer)
+- Share with us any logs relevant to the connector, you can find them in: `%appdata%/Speckle/Logs` (just copy paste that address in your windows explorer)

 ## Units